johnnycharlesw/phpizza-fonts/catalog/README.md

-This directory contains files which support the PHPizza Fonts catalog.
+This directory contains the code for the PHPizza Fonts catalog